 The one extremely grateful man glorified God with a loud voice!
 He wanted everyone to know that Jesus healed him and how thankful he was to God.
 He did not just continue on his way as the other nine did, accepting the miraculous gift of cleansing, but failing to go back and thank the One who had mercy on them.

-Besides returning to thank Jesus, this one leper also showed his great thankfulness by falling down on his face at Jesus’ feet!
+Besides returning to thank Jesus, this one leper also showed his great thankfulness by falling down on his face at Jesus’ feet.
 He did not just glorify God verbally, but he demonstrated his immense gratitude with his physical actions as well.
 He humbled himself, knowing that only God could have done such an incredible healing.
 His physical suffering from the horrible effects of leprosy was over.
 The terrible social stigma of being a leper was also ended.
 The emotional pain and trauma connected to that would no longer continue.
 He was overwhelmed with thankfulness!

 An attitude of entitlement is an ungrateful attitude.
 It is also a sign that people do not really understand Who provides for them.
 How could the nine lepers not return and thank Jesus?
 The Scripture says that the one who returned was a Samaritan.
 The Samaritans and Jews normally despised each other.
-Jesus was a Jew, but this Samaritan man did not care about that reality.
+Jesus was a Jew, but this Samaritan man did not care about that fact.
 That one leper was exceptionally grateful and honored Jesus!

 Oh, give thanks to the Lord, for He is good!
 For His mercy endures forever.